Daniel Hovey's house on Tansey Lane

 • To Abigail Hodgkins wife of Thomas Hodgkins the brass pan and pewter salt seller; my part of the mare and colt to grandchild Daniel and Ivory.

-• I would appoint my loving sons Daniel Hovey and John Hovey to be my overseers of this my last will and see to discharge my funeral charges which I allow four pounds estate and to take and inventory of my estate and to discharge all of my debts and make probate of my will and see his nephews have their equal proportion, Joseph and Nathaniel children who have lately deceased for which I allow my overseers three pounds apiece for their care and trouble.
+• I would appoint my loving sons Daniel Hovey and John Hovey to be my overseers of this my last will and see to discharge my funeral charges which I allow four pounds estate and to take an inventory of my estate and to discharge all of my debts and make probate of my will and see his nephews have their equal proportion, Joseph and Nathaniel children who have lately deceased for which I allow my overseers three pounds apiece for their care and trouble.

-This is my will as witness my hande and seale: DANIEL HOVEY, SEN’R., Aged 73, and going into my 74, this 21 of March 1691-2.
+This is my will as witness my hand and seal: DANIEL HOVEY, SEN’R., Aged 73, and going into my 74, this 21 of March 1691-2.
 Witnesses: Philemon Dane, and Thomas Hodkins, Proved Oct.
 3, 1692.

 Sources: